Fashion & Technology (FASN) | Wilson School of Design

 The Apparel Industry

 Students will examine the local, national, and global apparel industry through retail environment and brand positioning field analysis.
 They will acquire an awareness of the historical and current contextual developments affecting the industry.
-Students will identify the organization of the industry from raw materials through to design, production, marketing, and retail sectors specific to segmented target markets and apparel products.
+Students will identify the organization of the industry from sourcing through to design, production, marketing, and retail sectors specific to segmented target markets and apparel products.

 Level: UG